-Only Fingal Bay (2014) and Inching Closer (2003) have justified favouritsm since the turn of the century.
-Eight of the last 11 winners were sent off at double-figure odds.
+Only Sire Du Berlais (2019), Fingal Bay (2014) and Inching Closer (2003) have justified favouritism since the turn of the century.
+Ten of the past 14 winners were sent off at double-figure odds.

 Horses that had previously run over fences have a good record in this race, with Fingal Bay, Freetown, Creon, Kadoun, Buena Vista and Cape Tribulation all having tried chasing before coming back over hurdles to win.

-Only three of the last 11 winners have carried more than 11st to victory.
+Five of the past 14 winners have carried more than 11st to victory.

 David Pipe has won the race twice since 2010 as well as having five horses placed.
 Jonjo O’Neill is a three-time winner this century.

-The race was introduced to The Festival in 1974, replacing the George Duller Handicap Hurdle and Pertemps have sponsored it since 2002.
+The race was introduced to the Cheltenham Festival in 1974, replacing the George Duller Handicap Hurdle.
+Pertemps have sponsored the race since 2002.